William, Prince of Wales: Duke of Cambridge

 William was created Duke of Cambridge, Earl of Strathearn, and Baron Carrickfergus on the day of his wedding in April 2011.
 He and Catherine toured Canada that summer.
-Nicholas Witchell, writing for BBC News, described the tour as an "unqualified success", noting the couple's relaxed approach—from tree planting to street hockey—charmed the public and bolstered support for the monarchy.
-The couple served as ambassadors for the 2012 Summer Olympics in London, during multiple sporting events throughout the games.
+Nicholas Witchell, writing for BBC News, described the tour as an "unqualified success", noting that the couple's relaxed approach – from tree planting to street hockey – charmed the public and bolstered support for the monarchy.
+The couple served as ambassadors for the 2012 Summer Olympics in London, attending multiple sporting events throughout the games.

 In September 2013, William and Catherine visited Singapore, Malaysia, Tuvalu, and the Solomon Islands as part of the Queen's Diamond Jubilee celebrations.
 William hosted his first investiture ceremony at Buckingham Palace in October that year.
-In April 2014, he and Catherine undertook a royal tour to New Zealand and Australia accompanied by their son George.
-In August that year, the couple along with Prince Harry represented the royal family at World War I commemorations in Belgium.
-In December, the couple visited New York and Washington DC, where William made a speech at the World Bank condemning the illegal trade in wildlife.
+In April 2014, he and Catherine undertook a royal tour of New Zealand and Australia, accompanied by their son George.
+In August that year, the couple, along with Harry, represented the royal family at World War I commemorations in Belgium.
+In December, the couple visited New York and Washington DC, where William delivered a speech at the World Bank condemning the illegal wildlife trade.

-In 2015 and 2016 William embarked on various visits of Asian countries, including Japan, China, Bhutan and India; he was the first royal to visit mainland China in almost three decades, with the press referring to William's diplomacy as "deft" and "polished".
-In response to media allegations of being "work-shy", he asserted his commitment to his duties, emphasising his dedication to fatherhood and his role in air ambulance work.
+In 2015 and 2016, William embarked on visits to several Asian countries, including Japan, China, Bhutan, and India; he was the first royal to visit mainland China in almost three decades, with the press describing his diplomacy as "deft" and "polished".
+Responding to media allegations that he was "work-shy", he emphasised his commitment to his duties, highlighting his dedication to fatherhood and his air‑ambulance work.
 Countries visited by William and Catherine in 2017 included France, Poland, Germany, and Belgium.
-In January 2018 the couple visited Sweden and Norway.
-The visits were, like others, requested by the Foreign Office, and interpreted to benefit UK-European relations post Brexit.
-In June 2018, William toured Jordan, Israel and Palestine.
+In January 2018, the couple visited Sweden and Norway.
+These visits, like others, were undertaken at the request of the Foreign Office and were interpreted as supporting UK-European relations in the post-Brexit context.
+In June 2018, William toured Jordan, Israel, and Palestine.
+While in Jerusalem, he visited the crypt of his great-grandmother Princess Alice.